olegk0/AVRBASIC/README.md

 -------------
 *Maximum size of the program in 1200 bytes or 255 lines

 *Not create new files on SD, can only overwrite old.
-Therefore it is necessary to prepare empty files (example folder utils) and write them on a SD card.
+Therefore it is necessary to prepare template files (example folder utils) and write them on a SD card.

 *enter commands like Sinclair BASIC48